DPack: Efficiency-Oriented Privacy Budget Scheduling: Efficiency-Oriented Privacy Scheduling

 \subsection{Adapting to the Online Case}

 In practice, new tasks and blocks arrive dynamically in a system such as TFX, motivating the need for an online scheduling algorithm.
 We adapt our offline algorithm to the online case by scheduling a batch of tasks on the set of available blocks every $T$ units of time.
 To prevent expensive tasks from consuming all the budget prematurely, similar to DPF, we schedule each batch on a fraction of the total budget capacity: at each scheduling step we unlock an additional $1/N$ fraction of the block capacity.
-More precisely, at each scheduling time $t = kT$, we execute Alg. \ref{alg:dpack} on the tasks and blocks currently in the system, but we replace block $j$'s capacity by: where $ \epsilon_{j\alpha}$ is the total capacity of block $j$ (computed from Prop. \ref{eq:rdp_to_dp}), $t_j$ is the arrival time of block $j$, $\lceil(t - t_j)/ T\rceil$ is the number of scheduling steps the block has witnessed so far (including the current step), and $A_{t}$ is the set of tasks previously allocated.
+More precisely, at each scheduling time $t = kT$, we execute Alg. \ref{alg:dpack} on the tasks and blocks currently in the system, but we replace block $j$'s capacity by:

+where $ \epsilon_{j\alpha}$ is the total capacity of block $j$ (computed from Prop. \ref{eq:rdp_to_dp}), $t_j$ is the arrival time of block $j$, $\lceil(t - t_j)/ T\rceil$ is the number of scheduling steps the block has witnessed so far (including the current step), and $A_{t}$ is the set of tasks previously allocated.

 As with the offline algorithm, at the time of scheduling all the tasks are sorted by the scheduling algorithm.
 The scheduler tries to schedule tasks one-by-one in order.
-Any tasks that did not get scheduled remains in the system until the next scheduling time, and any unused unlocked budget remains available for future tasks.
-Users also specify a per-task timeout after which the task is evicted.

-$T$ is a parameter of the system that controls how many tasks get batched (and delayed) before getting scheduled.
-We evaluate its effect empirically in \F\ref{fig:batch-period-impact}, and show that all algorithms we study are relatively insensitive to $T$.
+Any tasks that did not get scheduled remain in the system until the next scheduling time, and any unused unlocked budget remains available for future tasks.
+Users also specify a per-task timeout after which the task is evicted. $T$ is a parameter of the system that controls how many tasks get batched (and delayed) before getting scheduled.
+We evaluate its effect empirically in \F\ref{fig:batch-period-impact}, and show that beyond a reasonable batch size all algorithms we study are relatively insensitive to $T$.